spacebro/spacebro/README.md

 ```
 *[source](https://github.com/socketio/socket.io-client/issues/1022)*

+## Test

+### CLI tool

+The spacebro ecosystem is ever growing, and it now has a dedicated [spacebro-client-CLI](https://github.com/soixantecircuits/spacebro-client-cli) that is super useful for quick testing both servers and clients.

 ## Contribute

 We use galaxies names for our release name, listed here [here](https://en.wikipedia.org/wiki/List_of_galaxies).
 We are currently at Black Eye.